hsaritala/git_projecttrail/README.md

 # git_projecttrail
-this if trail project of git
+this is for trail project of git